elgs/leanweb/README.md

 #### dispatchEvent(eventName, data = null)

 `dispatchEvent` is used to send an event to the event bus.
-It takes two parameter. `eventName` is the name of the event, and `data` is the payload data of the event.
+It takes two parameters. `eventName` is the name of the event, and `data` is the payload data of the event.

 ## More examples and tutorials